Type system: Static and dynamic type checking in practice

-Statically-typed languages that lack type inference (such as C and Java prior to version 10) require that programmers declare the types that a method or function must use.
+Statically typed languages that lack type inference (such as C and Java prior to version 10) require that programmers declare the types that a method or function must use.
 This can serve as added program documentation, that is active and dynamic, instead of static.
 This allows a compiler to prevent it from drifting out of synchrony, and from being ignored by programmers.
-However, a language can be statically typed without requiring type declarations (examples include Haskell, Scala, OCaml, F#, and to a lesser extent C# and C++), so explicit type declaration is not a necessary requirement for static typing in all languages.
+However, a language can be statically typed without requiring type declarations (examples include Haskell, Scala, OCaml, F#, Swift, and to a lesser extent C# and C++), so explicit type declaration is not a necessary requirement for static typing in all languages.

 Dynamic typing allows constructs that some (simple) static type checking would reject as illegal.
 For example, eval functions, which execute arbitrary data as code, become possible.
 An eval function is possible with static typing, but requires advanced uses of algebraic data types.
 Further, dynamic typing better accommodates transitional code and prototyping, such as allowing a placeholder data structure (mock object) to be transparently used in place of a full data structure (usually for the purposes of experimentation and testing).

 Dynamic typing typically allows duck typing (which enables easier code reuse).
 Many languages with static typing also feature duck typing or other mechanisms like generic programming that also enable easier code reuse.

 Dynamic typing typically makes metaprogramming easier to use.
 For example, C++ templates are typically more cumbersome to write than the equivalent Ruby or Python code since C++ has stronger rules regarding type definitions (for both functions and variables).
 This forces a developer to write more boilerplate code for a template than a Python developer would need to.
-More advanced run-time constructs such as metaclasses and introspection are often harder to use in statically-typed languages.
+More advanced run-time constructs such as metaclasses and introspection are often harder to use in statically typed languages.
 In some languages, such features may also be used e.g. to generate new types and behaviors on the fly, based on run-time data.
 Such advanced constructs are often provided by dynamic programming languages; many of these are dynamically typed, although dynamic typing need not be related to dynamic programming languages.